-At the Q reference point the mapping provides a 16 kbit/s service for user channels to support the transfer of unrestricted digital information and to support the transfer of speech, and a packet mode service for the signalling channel.
+At the Q reference point the mapping provides an 8 kbit/s service for user channels to support the transfer of unrestricted digital information and to support the transfer of speech, and a 16 kbit/s packet mode service for the signalling channel.
 The applied mapping is a static mapping, i.e. there is a fixed relationship between user and signalling channels at the Q reference point and the interface at the C reference point.